MonicaFidalgo/MonicaFidalgo/README.md

  </p>

 ### ✌️ Collaborations
-<p>I'm a teacher and a mentor at  <a href="https://github.com/As-Raparigas-do-Codigo" rel="nofollow">As Raparigas do Código 👩‍💻</a>
+<p>I'm a teacher and a mentor at  <a href="https://www.girl-code.co.uk/" rel="nofollow">Girl Code 👩‍💻</a>
-It is a great initiative, which goal is to teach code, for free, to women in Portugal, where is still a big gap of women in the tech industry!</p>
+It is a great initiative, with a mission to close the gender tech gap in technology!</p>

 ### 📙 Most Used Languages